What Happened to NaNoWriMo

 Can I track multiple projects at once?

-Yes.
-Some people work on multiple books, some are drafting one novel while editing another, and some like to keep short stories separate from their main project.
-Authorlytica lets you set up as many projects as you need.
+You can run as many projects as you need.
+Some people are drafting one novel while editing another, and some keep short stories separate from their main project.

 Do I need to write every single day?

 No. The streak feature works best for people who want to write daily, but you can use Authorlytica however you want.
 Some people write five days a week.
-Some do writing sprints on weekends.
+Some do focused writing sprints on weekends with a Pomodoro-style timer.
 The tracker adapts to whatever pace you set.

 Read next: The writing tracker built for novelists.